A Curry-Howard Correspondence for Linear, Reversible Computation: Technical Background

 \section{Technical Background}

 We introduce the technical background necessary for this work.
-The first part, in~\autoref{background:rpp}, focus on the language of Recursive Primitive Permutations (RPP), which we use as a model of reversible computing to show the expressiveness of our language.
-The second part, in~\autoref{background:mumall} focus on the logic {\mumall}.
+The first part, in Subsection~\ref{background:rpp}, focuses on the language of Recursive Primitive Permutations (RPP), which we use as a model of reversible computing to show the expressiveness of our language.
+The second part, in Subsection~\ref{background:mumall}, focuses on the logic {\mumall}.
 We do not give all the details on {\mumall} but just the necessary definitions and intuitions.
-More details for RPP can be found in~\cite{rpp} while~\cite{baelde07least,baelde12least,baelde2016infinitary, these-doumane, bouncing, these-kostia}, contains more details on the logic {\mumall}.
+More details for RPP can be found in~\cite{rpp} while~\cite{baelde07least,baelde12least,baelde2016infinitary, these-doumane, bouncing} contains more details on the logic {\mumall}.